PhonologicalCorpusTools/CorpusTools/docs/source/frequency_of_alternation.rst

 one word must contain phoneme 1, the other must contain phoneme 2, and some threshold of “relatedness” must be met.
-In an ideal world, this would be determined by a combination of orthographic, phonological, and semantic similarity; see discussion in Hall et al. (in submission).
+In an ideal world, this would be determined by a combination of orthographic, phonological, and semantic similarity; see discussion in XXX Hall et al. (in submission) XXX.
 Within PCT, however, a much more basic relatedness criterion is used: string similarity.
 This is indeed what [Khorsi2012]_ proposes as a measure of morphological relatedness, and though we caution that this is not in particularly close